 How to calculate ratio?

-How to calculate ratio using ROUND function?
+How to calculate ratio in Excel

 Excel ratio